openfisca/openfisca-doc/source/simulate/profile-simulation.md

 ## Follow the breadcrumbs

 We'll repeat the same operation until we find the culprit!
-(You'll see that results are coherent with the flame graph):
+You'll see that the results are coherent with the flame graph:

 ```
 Line #   Hits    Time      Per Hit      % Time         Line Contents